House-to-house charity collections

 House-to-house charitable collections, now more than ever, are an important source of income for local and national charities.

 Charities or commercial companies collecting on behalf of charities are required to obtain a licence from us before they can run a house-to-house collection.
 This helps to ensure that collections are not carried out under false pretences or under fraudulent circumstances.

 Authorised charities this month

-As well as the authorised charities listed above, a number of national charities are also legally allowed to run a charity collection.
-The following national charities have informed us that they will be carrying out a collection in Richmondshire:
+As well as the authorised charities listed above, a number of national charities are also legally allowed to run a charity collection without needing to obtain a licence from the council.